SansGrinder/ConversationGuardian/README.md

     * (Optional) Internet Connection (For emailing me any error you got)
     * The errors that occurred as you run the program.
 (So I can fix it if too many people are experiencing the same issue)
   * ```JFileChooser``` for PDF selecting is unstable.
 Sorry for the inconvenience but I can't find a solution yet.
   * For Mac Users, this *.app* has an *"Unidentified Developer"* and *.jar* might be considered as *"malware"*.
-However I promise you it is not a malware.
+However, I promise you it is not a malware.
   * This project is for an assessment, meaning if I don't feel like it or finds too little users I might stop updating this project.
   * ~~The programmer for this project is a weirdo who loves ```NullPointerException(s)```~~.